aliyun/terraform-provider-alicloud/website/docs/index.html.markdown

 * `cloudsso` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom Cloud SSO endpoints.

 * `edas` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to custom EDAS endpoints.
+* `dmsenterprise` - - (Optional) Use this to override the default endpoint URL constructed from the `region`.
+It's typically used to connect to custom DMS Enterprise endpoints.

 ## Testing